Calculate a Fair Profit New Car Offer

 |$16,461.00||=||Invoice of new car (You must include the invoice cost of any factory added options)|

-How to use Your Fari Profit New Car Offer as a Powerful Negotiating Tool
+How to use Your Fair Profit New Car Offer as a Powerful Negotiating Tool

 Now that you've figured your fair profit new car offer.
-Go to all of our recommended automotive research web sites such as TrueCar, Edmunds.com, CarsDirect, and Automotive.com to request free new car price quote on the vehicle you want to buy.
-This will let you know which car dealer's in your local area are the most aggressive in discounting the car you're wanting to buy.
+Go to all of our recommended automotive research web sites such as TrueCar, Yahoo Autos, Edmunds.com, CarsDirect, and Automotive.com to request free new car price quotes on the vehicle you're interested in buying.
+This will let you know which car dealer's in your local area are the most aggressive in discounting the car you want to buy.

 You can use your calculated fair profit offer to compare against the quotes you receive.
 You can read more on how to start a low new car price bidding war in our section on How to Get Car Dealer's to Compete Online.
 Using this type of technique will guarantee you pay volume Internet discount pricing on your next new car purchase.

-REceiving online quotes will give you an idea of how much car dealers are discounting the model of the car your wanting to buy.
+Receiving online price quotes will give you an idea of how much car dealers are discounting the model of car your wanting to buy.
 Quotes also contain a lot of information that will help you calculate a fair offer.
 I've also had many readers tell me they've received deeper discounts than what they calculated themselves.

 Combining your free online quotes and your calculated offer is a very effective way to work dealerships against each other to get a low price when buying your next new car.
 Read our section on how to negotiate with car dealerships by email to learn more.

-I'll admit I've sold many cars under my true cost just to hit a manufacturer's quota or receive a bonus woth a lot more than what I lost on just a single car sale.
-I've also sold new cars under my true cost because I wsa tired of looking at it on my lot.
+I'll admit I've sold many cars under my true cost just to hit a manufacturer's quota, or receive a bonus with a lot more than what I lost on just a single car sale.
+I've also sold new cars under my true cost because I was tired of looking at it on my lot.
 You never know what kind of mood a car dealer is in or what they just might do to sell a car.